Patrik-gethub/English-for-designers-Patrik/02-intentional-aboutness/about.md

 ![Blanka_old](blanka_old.jpg)

-This old logo has very thick lines and is very old fashioned
+//This old logo has very thick lines and is very old fashioned

 After:

 ![Blanka_new](blanka_new.png)

-The final logo is more technical and very minimalistic
+//The final logo is more technical and very minimalistic

-(326 characters, pure text)
+(326 characters, pure text) | excuse the formatting and image size